 Not that younger people are immune to skin cancer, however.
 Melanoma—the most deadly form of skin cancer—is the most common form of cancer among 25 to 29 year olds and the second most among 15 to 19 year olds.

-So, what are best practices when it comes to sun protection?
+So, what sun protection advice can we give our teens?
 Here’s what Dr. Yurko recommends for everyone:

 Sun Safety Tips